sourabhv/sourabhv.github.io/_posts/2014-09-18-dropbox-command-line-tool-1.md

 - **#4**: Next we join the `path` to upload to and the file name to get absolute path for file on dropbox.
 We use `os.path`'s [join](https://docs.python.org/2/library/os.path.html#os.path.join) for this.

 - **#5**: Next we use `with` statement to handle and close the file. `with` has its own context manager which closes the file in case anything goes wrong and then throws back the exception.
-This means that if `dropbox.rest.ErrorResponse` exception occurs then the being read file will be closed safely and will not cause any inconsistencies. `open` function takes path to the file, relative or absolute, and mode which can be any one of `rb`, `wb`, `ab`, `r`, `w` and `a`.
+This means that if `dropbox.rest.ErrorResponse` exception occurs then the file being read will be closed safely and will not cause any inconsistencies. `open` function takes path to the file, relative or absolute, and mode which can be any one of `rb`, `wb`, `ab`, `r`, `w` and `a`.
 Here r, w, a, b means read, write, append and binary respectively.
 We open the file in `rb` mode to read it bit wise.
 Next we assign this file object to f using `as f`.

-- **#6**: self.client.[put_file](https://www.dropbox.com/developers/core/docs/python) is a  is a Dropbox API method to upload a file.
+- **#6**: self.client.[put_file](https://www.dropbox.com/developers/core/docs/python) is a Dropbox API method to upload a file.
 It takes the file path and file object.

 - **#7**: In `down` method, we get the `filename` from `file`, open the outfile in `wb` mode and infile from dropbox and write contents of in into out.